Gateway Program (Northeast Corridor)

 The Gateway Program is an ongoing expansion and renovation of the Northeast Corridor (NEC) rail line between Newark, New Jersey, and New York City along the right-of-way between Newark Penn Station and New York Penn Station.
-The project is intended to build new rail bridges in the New Jersey Meadowlands, dig a new set of tunnels under Bergen Hill (Hudson Palisades) and the Hudson River, rehabilitate the existing 1910 tunnel, and construct a new terminal annex.
-The improvements are designed to double train capacity from 24 to 48 trains per hour and permit more high-speed rail service along the current right-of-way, whose two-track rail line, used both by Amtrak and NJ Transit Rail Operations (NJT), has reached its full capacity.
+The project is intended to build new rail bridges in the New Jersey Meadowlands, dig a new set of tunnels under Bergen Hill (Hudson Palisades) and the Hudson River, and rehabilitate the existing 1910 tunnel, all with the goal of doubling train capacity to four tracks along the right-of-way, since the current two-track rail line, used both by Amtrak and NJ Transit Rail Operations (NJT), has reached its full capacity of 24 trains per hour.

-It was unveiled as the Gateway Project in 2011, one year after the cancellation of the somewhat similar Access to the Region's Core (ARC) project; the need for these renovations only increased after Hurricane Sandy had damaged the North River Tunnels the following year.
-After years of political and funding delays, the project was formally approved by the federal government in 2021, and major construction began in 2023.
-The total cost of the Hudson Tunnel Project component is estimated at $16 billion.
-The new tunnel is scheduled to open in 2035, with the rehabilitation of the existing tunnels to be completed by 2038.
+It was unveiled as the Gateway Project in 2011, one year after the cancellation of the somewhat similar Access to the Region's Core (ARC) project.
+The need for renovations increased after Hurricane Sandy damaged the North River Tunnels the following year.
+It took nearly a decade to line up funding and regulatory approval for the biggest component, the new Hudson River tunnel, which began construction in 2023 and is scheduled to open in 2035, with rehabilitation of the old tunnels to follow by 2038.
+Other components that will complete the full four-track buildout between Newark Penn Station and New York, like the replacement Sawtooth Bridges, are in the planning stage, while some like the Portal South bridge still await commitments and funding.